avigad/mathematics_in_lean_source/source/logic.rst

 you can use the underscore symbol as an *anonymous label* to avoid naming a hypothesis or piece of data that you do not need to refer to later on.
+(We will see that the underscore has multiple uses and meanings in Lean.)

 We will close this section with a discussion of *negation* and *falsity*.
 In Lean, ``¬ A`` is defined to be ``A → false``.
-This takes some getting used to, but make sense if you think of ``¬ A`` as equivalent to the statement "if ``A`` is true, then ``2 + 2 = 5``," where ``2 + 2 = 5`` is a prototypical falsehood.
+This makes sense if you think of ``¬ A`` as equivalent to the statement "if ``A`` is true, then ``2 + 2 = 5``," where ``2 + 2 = 5`` is a prototypical falsehood.
 An advantage to this definition is that Lean can unfold the definition